Welcome to Dongmakgol: Plot

 The rescue team, led by their commander (David Joseph Anselmo), drops in by parachute at night.
 They suffer heavy casualties after being swarmed by a torrent of butterflies in the air, with further casualties from the rough terrain.
 Meanwhile, the villagers and soldiers are holding a harvest feast.
 The rescue team enter the village, and, assuming it is a cover for an enemy base, begin roughing up toward the villagers.
 Despite the efforts of the villagers to conceal the Korean soldiers by disguising them as villagers, a firefight breaks out in which all but one of the members of the rescue team are killed, and Yeo-il is fatally wounded in the crossfire.
 The only survivor of the rescue team, the Korean translator, is hit over the head by Smith and is captured by the villagers.

 Through the translator, the people in the village find out about the bombing plan.
 The North and South Korean soldiers realize that the village is in peril and that there is no time for Smith to make it back to his base to stop the bombing.
 They decide that the only possible way to save the village is to create a decoy "enemy base" away from the village, using equipment salvaged from another plane that went down nearby.
 They plan to engage the unit only far as is necessary to divert it and have it bomb the "base" instead of Dongmakgol, with the soldiers fleeing to safety.

 Smith is sent back along with the translator so that he can tell the Americans that there is nothing in the village to bomb, in case they decide to send more bombers.
 Meanwhile, while preparing to engage the planes passing over, Taek-gi encourages the group and quips that they, being a joint North-South troop, are "Allies" too.
 The decoy is successful, but Young-hee and Sang-sang are killed during the initial engagement.
 In the end, the remaining Korean soldiers are wiped out by a blanket of bombs – however, they die smiling, knowing that Dongmakgol has been saved.

 Smith breaks down in tears on the way to his base upon hearing the bombs in the distance, suspecting that the Korean soldiers have sacrificed themselves.
-After the bombing, at the site of the destroyed decoy base, butterflies apparate where the Korean soldiers died, which then join the swarm fluttering overhead.
+After the bombing, at the site of the destroyed decoy base, butterflies appear where the Korean soldiers died, which then join the swarm fluttering overhead.